alancapc/Snippetica/source/Snippetica.VisualStudioCode.Dev/Snippetica.CSharp.Dev/package/README.md

 StringBuilder variable|vsb
 throw statement|tw
 TimeSpan type|ts
-variable declaration with as operator \+ if not null|vasnn while not null|wenn while null|wen yield return new|yrn yield return new containing type|yrnthis
+variable declaration with as operator \+ if not null|vasxn while not null|wexn while null|wen yield return new|yrn yield return new containing type|yrnthis